fbgallet/roam-extension-speech-to-roam/README.md

 - You can specify which template to use without having to copy it into the child blocks, using this command (or a block reference to this command), mentionning the block ref. of the root block of the template: `((template: ((block-reference))))`.
 - You can relauch the last AI completion.
 If no block is focused or if it was template-based post-processing, the new response will replace the precedent response.
 If a block is focused and it was a simple completion, the new response will be inserted in the focused block.

-### Using the SmartBlock command
+### Using the SmartBlock commands

-You can insert `<%SPEECHTOROAM%>` command in your SmartBlocks template (using the corresponding extension) to start recording a vocal note in a specific context.
+You can insert the following commands in your SmartBlocks template (using the corresponding extension) to use or run Live AI Assistant directly from your templates

+- `<%SPEECHTOROAM%>`: start recording a vocal note in a specific context.
 You can for example create a very simple SmartBlock and call it with a button:

 ```
 - #SmartBlock Speech-to-Roam